 The i3 program includes a statutory requirement for a private-sector match for all i3 grantees.
 For Validation grants, an applicant must obtain matching funds or in-kind donations from the private sector equal to at least 10 percent of its grant award.
 Each highestrated application, as identified by the Department following peer review of the applications, must submit evidence of at least 50 percent of the required privatesector match prior to the awarding of an i3 grant.
-An applicant must provide evidence of the remaining 50 percent of the required private-sector match no later than six months after the project start date (i.e., for the FY 2014 competition, six months after January 1, 2015, or by July 1, 2015).
+An applicant must provide evidence of the remaining 50 percent of the required private-sector match no later than three months after the project start date (i.e., for the FY 2016 competition, three months after January 1, 2017, or by April 1, 2017).
 The grant will be terminated if the grantee does not secure its private-sector match by the established deadline.

-This notice also includes selection criteria for the FY 2014 Validation competition that are designed to ensure that applications selected for funding have the best potential to generate substantial improvements in student achievement (and other key outcomes), and include well-articulated plans for the implementation and evaluation of the proposed projects.
-Applicants should review the selection criteria and submission instructions carefully to ensure their applications address this
+This notice includes selection criteria for the FY 2016 Validation competition that are designed to ensure that applications selected for funding have the potential to generate substantial improvements in student achievement (and other key outcomes) and include well-articulated plans for the implementation and evaluation of the proposed projects.
+Applicants should review the selection criteria and submission instructions carefully to ensure their applications address this year's criteria.

-An entity that submits an application for a Validation grant must include the following information in its application: An estimate of the number of students to be served by the project; evidence of the applicant's ability to implement and appropriately evaluate the proposed project; and information about its capacity (e.g., management capacity, financial resources, and qualified personnel) to implement the project at a State or regional level, working directly or through partners.
-We
+An entity that submits an application for a Validation grant should include the following information in its application: An estimate of the number of students to be served by the project;